jjmilburn/jjmilburn.github.io/_posts/2016-04-04-ttyUSB-to-vagrant-virtualbox.md

 ### First Things First

-The adapter which was used to test this approach is similar to the [USB to TTL Serial Cable](https://www.adafruit.com/products/954) available on Adafruit; but any adapter should work.
+The adapter which was used to test this approach is similar to the [USB to TTL Serial Cable](https://www.adafruit.com/products/954) available on Adafruit; but any similar adapter should work.

+### Step-By-Step

-1. Plug in the USB->Serial adapter, and ensure that
+1. Plug in the USB->Serial adapter, and ensure that it shows up under `lsusb`, as well as creating a device entry similar to `/dev/ttyUSB*` .

 2. Once the adapter is plugged in, execute `chmod 666 /dev/ttyUSB0` (substituting ttyUSB0 for whatever USB* port the adapter enumerated to) on the host machine.
 Determine the adapter by observing what new entry is added to the output of `ls /dev/ttyUSB*` when the adapter is plugged into the host machine.